-&lt;sup>18See Appendix Section A.2.2.
-Capital depreciation amounts to around 15% of corporate gross value-added with relatively little variation across countries, see Appendix Table A.2.
+&lt;sup>19See Replication Guide Section A.2.2.
+Capital depreciation amounts to around 15% of corporate gross value-added with relatively little variation across countries.

-&lt;sup>19See Appendix Section A.2.1 and Appendix Table A.1.
-By definition all profits originate from the corporate sector so generally speaking no imputation is required for profits (see, however, Section 4.2 below for the case of Ireland, Netherlands, and Luxembourg).
+&lt;sup>20See Replication Guide Section A.2.1.
+By definition all profits originate from the corporate sector so generally speaking no imputation is required for profits.
+Profits in Ireland, Netherlands, and Luxembourg are upgraded to be consistent with partner countries' data, as discussed in Section 4.2 below.

-&lt;sup>20Other indicators include, e.g., turnover, number of employees, investments flows, R&D expenditure, and in some countries (such as the United States) tangible capital stocks.
-When capital stocks are not available, we estimate them by cumulating past investment flows; see Appendix E.
+&lt;sup>21Other indicators include, e.g., turnover, number of employees, investments flows, R&D expenditure, and in some countries (such as the United States) tangible capital stocks.
+When capital stocks are not available, we estimate them by cumulating past investment flows; see Replication Guide section E.

-&lt;sup>21This is in contrast to direct investment income statistics that are tabulated by country of the immediate counterpart.
+&lt;sup>22This is in contrast to direct investment income statistics that are tabulated by country of the immediate counterpart.
 For instance, if a French parent owns a German affiliate through a holding company in Luxembourg, direct investment income received by the French parent is recorded as coming from Luxembourg in the French balance of payment (OECD 2008, Paragraph 218).
 FATS, by contrast, are tabulated by country of affiliates' primary activity.
 In the above example, profits are recorded as made in Germany (not Luxembourg).

-all resident corporations.
-We have checked that the residual $\pi_l$ is reliable: the labor share in the local sector is consistent with available estimates of the corporate labor share (e.g., Karabarbounis and Neiman, 2014; Cette, Koehl and Philippon, 2019; Gutiérrez and Piton, 2020); see Appendix Table A.4.
+that inward FATS only capture foreign-controlled corporations, while the national accounts capture all resident corporations.
+We have checked that the residual $\pi_l$ is reliable: the labor share in the local sector is consistent with available estimates of the corporate labor share (e.g., Karabarbounis and Neiman, 2014; Cette, Koehl and Philippon, 2019; Gutiérrez and Piton, 2020).
 A number of additional points are worth noting about foreign affiliates statistics.